-Superscript's commercial landlord insurance starts from just £143.64 per year (£11.97 per month), but the price of your policy could vary depending on how many properties are covered, their location, the type of business that operates from the premises, as well as a number of other factors.
+Superscript's commercial landlord insurance starts from just £11.97 a month, but the price of your policy could vary depending on how many properties are covered, their location, the type of business that operates from the premises, as well as a number of other factors.

 Superscript's commercial landlord insurance includes cover for a range of business premises, including:

 We are also able to insure a mixture of commercial and residential properties in the same policy.

 Is commercial landlord insurance compulsory for private landlords?

 Landlord insurance is not manadatory but we strongly recommend this cover to protect you against a range of exposures if you let out commercial units to businesses.

 What types of properties does commercial landlord insurance cover?

 Superscript's landlord insurance includes cover for a range of different types of rented commercial unit, including shops, warehouses and offices.

 However, the policy will not cover premises used for heavy industry.